Rathika Sitsabaiesan

-Rathika Sitsabaiesan (இராதிகா சிற்சபையீசன்; born December 23, 1981) is a Canadian former politician who was the member of Parliament (MP) for Scarborough—Rouge River from 2011 to 2015 as a member of the New Democratic Party (NDP).
+Rathika Sitsabaiesan (இராதிகா சிற்சபையீசன்; born December 23, 1981) is a former Canadian politician who was the member of Parliament (MP) for Scarborough—Rouge River from 2011 to 2015 as a member of the New Democratic Party (NDP).
 Sitsabaiesan is the first Tamil to be elected to the House of Commons.

 Early life

 Rathika Sitsabaiesan was born in Jaffna, Sri Lanka on December 23, 1981.
 She has three elder sisters.
-Sitsabaiesan and her family emigrated to Canada when she was five.
+Sitsabaiesan and her family immigrated to Canada when she was five.

 Sitsabaiesan grew up in Mississauga, west of Toronto.
 When her father was disabled following a workplace accident, her mother had to give up her nursing studies to work in a warehouse to support the family.
 Sitsabaiesan attended the University of Toronto for two years.
 While there, she served as Vice President of the Tamil Students Association.
 She transferred to Carleton University, where she obtained a Bachelor of Commerce degree.
 Sitsabaiesan served as Operations Manager of the Rideau River Residence Association, Vice President of the Carleton University Students' Association, and Caucus Chair of the New University Government.
 She also worked for the University of Toronto Students' Union and the Ontario Labour Relations Board.
 She holds a Master's degree in Industrial Relations at Queen's University.

 Sitsabaiesan is a member of the Board of Directors of the Malvern Community Coalition, a residents' group in Malvern, Toronto.